andre-ye/andre-ye.github.io/english/spring/reading-notes/silent-spring/silent-spring.md

 - Sir Percivall Pott declared in 1775 that scrotal cancer was the result of soot accumulated within their bodies.
 - Recognition of malignancies come during the last quarter of the 19th century.
 - Pasteur was demonstrating the microbial origin of many infectious diseases.
-- Now, many sources of industrial carcinogens are known; the population is brought very closely to these carcinogens.
+- Now, many sources of industrial carcinogens are known; the population is brought very close to these carcinogens.
 - Malignant growths accounted for 15% of deaths; 45m Americans will develop cancer.
-- More children will die of cancer than any othyer disease.
+- More children will die of cancer than any other disease.
 - Do these chemicals act as direct or indirect causes of cancer?
-- Arsenic leads to cancer in humans and in animals.
+- Arsenic leads to cancer in humans and animals.
-- The public was to act as guinea pigs: the miticde was found to be a carcinogen.
+- The public was to act as guinea pigs: the miticide was found to be a carcinogen.
-  - Legal procedures dealyed zero tolerance for carcinogens.
+  - Legal procedures delayed zero tolerance for carcinogens.
 - DDT produces suspicious liver tumors; it is likely a chemical carcinogen.
 - Weed-killer aminotriazole, IPC & CIPC carbamates: experiments suggest they cause cancers to form.
 - Diseases of blood-forming organs emerge from exposure to DDT, chlordane, benzene, lindane, etc.
-- Everyday people are caught in the "fallout" of their own spraying.
+- Every day people are caught in the "fallout" of their spraying.
 - Professor Otto Warburg's explanation of malignancy: radiation or a chemical carcinogen destroys the respiration of normal cells, depriving them of energy.
 The struggle to survive by fermentation continues, forming cancer cells.
   - Repeated small doses of a carcinogen are more dangerous in many circumstances than just one large dose.
   - There is no safe dose of a carcinogen.
-- Path to cancer by chromosomes: any agent that causes mutation is a potentail cause of cancer.
+- Path to cancer by chromosomes: any agent that causes mutation is a potential cause of cancer.
 - Exposure to urethane can allow tumors to develop in infants via prenatal exposure.
-- The road to cancer can also be indirect; a non-carcinogen substance can still disturb normal functioning of some part of the body.
+- The road to cancer can also be indirect; a non-carcinogen substance can still disturb the normal functioning of some part of the body.
 - A "safe" dose can tip the scale of many accumulating "safe doses".
 - We tolerate cancer-causing agents.
 - Why have we been slow to adopt the approach to the cancer problem of stimying the causes?